Root causes of business failure – how to spot them before it’s too late

 - Loss of lender confidence, including violation of lender covenants

-Recognizing the Root Cause(s)
+Recognizing the Root Cause(s) of Business Failure

 - Management not recognizing changes occurring in the marketplace that require “thinking outside the box” to stay in a competitive/profitable position.

 - Management not recognizing until too late that the Company is in decline stage of its life cycle

 - Prices are reduced to cope with lower sales putting pressure on margins and compounding the pressure on cash

 - People related problems

 Strategies for Troubled Businesses

 - Most crises can be survivable if addressed in time.

 - A crisis, handled properly, can be the best thing that could happen to a business.